Module WS 2024/2025

 • Digital entrepreneurship

-In their Master’s Thesis, students use scientific methods and work in accordance with standards of scientific writing.
-The master's thesis is typically related to one of the four subject areas that constitute the core of the curriculum (i.e., Business Process Management, Data and Application Security, Data Science, and Digital Innovation).
+In their Master’s Thesis, students use scientific methods to answer a research question and work in accordance with standards of scientific writing.
+The master’s thesis is typically related to one of the four subject areas that constitute the core of the curriculum (i.e., Business Process Management, Data and Application Security, Data Science, and Digital Innovation).

 Network and System Security covers advanced security mechanisms in computer networks and systems and attacks against information systems.
-The course focuses on eight primary topics:
+It provides a technical overview of selected security mechanisms at the networking and OS level.
+The course focuses on following topics topics:

 • Essential network-security protocols